dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3611: Cultural differences enrich human experience.
+### T3611: Cultural differences are a natural part of human experience.

 |Support|
 |---|